HL7/US-Core-STU3/pages/_includes/us-core-smokingstatus-summary.md

     -   a fixed `Observation.code.coding.code`=72166-2
 1. One reference to a Patient in `Observation.subject`
 1. One DateTime ([instant]) in `Observation.issued`
-1. One `Observation.valueCodeableConcept`which has a [required](http://build.fhir.org/terminologies.html#required) binding to:
+1. One `Observation.valueCodeableConcept`which has a [extensible + max valueset](definitions.html#extensible--max-valueset-binding-for-codeableconcept-datatype) binding to:
     -   [Smoking Status] value set.